Traverse Traveler Arts & Culture

 Our Book Review

 As a fellow foodie, explorer and consumer of the “best of” this region I was anxious to dive into the pages.
-I wondered if we would share similar tastes, favorite familiar hangouts or if, by chance, I might learn something new from her recommendations.
+I wondered if we would share similar tastes and favorite familiar hangouts or if, by chance, I might learn something new from her recommendations.

-One of my favorite things about the book are the author’s tips shared from personal experiences.
-For instance, I didn’t know there’s a secret garden on Sixth street welcoming visitors when the sign says “Open”.
+One of my favorite things about the book is the author’s tips shared from personal experiences.
+For instance, I didn’t know there was a secret garden on Sixth Street welcoming visitors when the sign says “Open”.
 I did appreciate the reminder that you had better bring cash to Art’s Tavern as they don’t accept credit cards.
 (I learned the hard way on that a time or two.)
-And who wouldn’t appreciate the handy reference lists of businesses associated with each suggestion.
+And who wouldn’t appreciate the handy reference lists of businesses associated with each suggestion?
 Like shops that rent fat tire bikes?
 You never know when you’ll want to try one of those.

-100 Things to Do in Traverse City Before You Die would make a great coffee table book for the cottage, gift for the mitten lover in your life, or glove-box reference guide for locals looking to flip the pages and set off on an adventure.
+100 Things to do in Traverse City Before You Die would make a great coffee table book for the cottage, a gift for the mitten lover in your life, or a glove-box reference guide for locals looking to flip the pages and set off on an adventure.

 You can pick-up a copy of 100 Things to Do in Traverse City Before You Die at local book stores including Brilliant Books, Horizon Books and Nifty Things in Traverse City, as well as Dog Ears Books in Northport (open seasonally).